 As I’ve already mentioned, I’ve reviewed several power stations and solar panels over the years, and usually, I have one or two nits to pick.
 Usually, those criticisms have included a lack of charging ports in general or USB-C ports in particular.
 I’ve also knocked some models for wanting to be rugged enough for use in the outdoors but offering subpar build quality instead.

-Happily, this isn’t the case with the HomePower One and SolarPowerOne.
+Happily, this isn’t the case with the Generark solar generator system.
 From the impressive level of construction to the high-capacity battery to the plethora of power ports, I’m at a loss to find something to complain about.

-This portable power station is top-notch from top to bottom and should offer plenty of capacity, performance, and durability for use on your adventures.
-The same holds true for the solar panel, which is lightweight, efficient, and quick.
+This portable solar power system is top-notch from top to bottom and should offer plenty of capacity, performance, and durability for use on your adventures.
+The same holds true for Generark’s SolarOne solar panels, which are lightweight, efficient, and quick.
 It also gets extra marks for including onboard charging ports too.